 salary guide.

+D. Effective July 1, 2014, a longevity payment of $500 per year shall be paid

-4500 full-time -24; and $750 per year shall be paid to full time certified personnel who have completed 25 years or more Longevity payments will be made in 20 equal payments.
+to full-time certified personnel who have completed 20 years of service as a teacher in the Elsinboro School District.
+Longevity payments of $750 per year shall be paid to full time certified personnel who have completed 25 years of service as a teacher in the Elsinboro School District.
+Longevity payments will be made in 20 equal payments.

 E. 1.
-Employee shall be paid salary in 20 equal payments.
+Employee salaries shall be paid in 20 equal payments.

+2. All contracted employees are required to have their paycheck directly deposited into a bank account of the employee’s choice.

-2. Employees shall receive their paychecks on the 15th and last day of the month.
+3. Employees shall receive their paychecks on the 15th and last day of the month.
 Employees shall receive their final checks on the last working day in June, provided that all obligations have been met, as determined by the Chief School Administrator.